PM Modi to launch several development initiatives in Varanasi - ExBulletin

 PM Modi to launch several development initiatives in Varanasi

-Spread over 30 acres of land, the dairy will be built at a cost of around Rs 475 crore and will have a facility to process five lakh liters of milk per day, the PMO said.

-This will strengthen the rural economy and help farmers in the region by creating new opportunities for them, he added.
+It will also inaugurate and lay the foundations for 22 other projects.

+The prime minister was earlier in Varanasi on December 13 to unveil the Kashi Vishwanath Dham corridor project.

-Modi will also digitally transfer a bonus of around Rs 35 crore to the bank accounts of over 1.7 lakh of milk producers associated with the Banas dairy.
+According to the official spokesperson, Modi will also digitally transfer a bonus of around Rs 35 crore to the bank accounts of more than 1.7 lakh of milk producers associated with the Banas dairy.

-The unified logo, featuring both the BIS logo and the NDDB quality mark, will simplify the certification process for the dairy sector and reassure the public about the quality of dairy products.
+Also Read: Amit Shah to Address Series of Meetings in Uttar Pradesh

-In another effort to reduce the number of land tenure issues at the local level, the Prime Minister will virtually distribute the rural residential rights dossier, “Gharauni”, under the Swamitva program of the Union Ministry of Panchayati Raj to more of 20 lakh residents of Uttar Pradesh, PMO said.
+In another effort to reduce the number of land tenure issues at the local level, the Prime Minister will virtually distribute the rural residential rights dossier, “Gharauni”, under the Swamitva program of the Union Ministry of Panchayati Raj to more of 20 lakhs residents of Uttar Pradesh.

-The program will also see Modi inaugurate and lay the foundation stones for 22 development projects worth over Rs 870 crore, he said, adding that this would further strengthen the ongoing 360-degree transformation of Varanasi.

-The Prime Minister will inaugurate multiple urban development projects, including six redevelopment projects in Old Kashi neighborhoods, a parking lot and surface in Beniabag, the beautification of two ponds, a wastewater treatment plant in the village of Ramna and the establishment of advanced surveillance. cameras at 720 locations as part of the Smart City mission.

-Projects in the education sector to be inaugurated by the Prime Minister include the Union Ministry of Education’s Interuniversity Teacher Training Center, built at a cost of around Rs 107 crore, and a center training center at the Central Institute for Higher Tibetan Studies, built at a cost of over 7 crore rupees, PMO said.
+Projects in the education sector to be inaugurated by the Prime Minister include the Union Ministry of Education’s Interuniversity Teacher Training Center, built at a cost of around Rs 107 crore, and a center Teacher Training Facility at the Central Institute for Higher Tibetan Studies, built at a cost of over Rs 7 crore.

-In addition, residential apartments and staff quarters at Banaras Hindu University (BHU) and ITI, Karaundi, will also be inaugurated by the Prime Minister.
+Residential apartments and staff quarters at Banaras Hindu University (BHU) and ITI, Karaundi will also be inaugurated by Modi.

 In the health sector, a project comprising a home for doctors, a home for nurses and a foster home, amounting to Rs 130 crore, at the Mahamana Pandit Madan Mohan Malviya Cancer Center will be inaugurated by the Prime Minister .